wtsi-hgi/irobot/irobot/precache/README.md

   in the process of calculating its checksums.
 If not:

   * Enqueue the asynchronous checksumming job.

-  If/when checksumming is queued or in progress and a checksum request is made:

-  * Raise an interrupt to alert the requestor that the checksumming job has been submitted, with an estimated completion time (if possible).

   When checksums are available and a checksum request is made: